 Inside: An easy DIY Tinkerbell costume plus 88 more Halloween costumes for adults, kids, babies – even pets – that take no time at all!

 Do your kids know what they want to be for Halloween yet?
-My lil’ lady talks about what she wants to be for months in advance, but that doesn’t mean that this momma doesn’t wait till the last minute.
+My lil’ lady talks about what she wants to be for months in advance, but that doesn’t mean that this momma doesn’t wait til the last minute!

-I’m sure most of you do the same thing, so today I’m teaming up with Jamie Dorobek and her handmade Halloween costume site, Really Awesome Costumes to bring you this super Easy Tinkerbell Costume and tons more easy ideas to craft up DIY Halloween costumes for everyone including your pets, family costumes, and even a trick or treat idea!
+I’m sure most of you do the same thing, so today I’m teaming up with Jamie Dorobek and her handmade Halloween costume site, Really Awesome Costumes.
+We’ve got this super Easy Tinkerbell Costume and tons more easy ideas to craft up DIY Halloween costumes for everyone including your pets, family costumes, and even a trick or treat idea!

 Isn’t she the cutest little Tinkerbell?